MatthewPierson/checkm8-nonce-setter/README.md

 # checkm8-nonce-setter
-A nonce setter for all devices compatible with checkm8
+A nonce setter for devices compatible with checkm8

 -----------------------------------------